Buck Dharma: Personal life

 In 2002, Roeser and his wife created "The Dharmas", a web series exclusively featured on Roeser's website.
 The web series is a comical, fictionalized view into the life and times of the Roeser family.

 In 1996, Roeser heard about Ricky Browning, a 10-year-old fan of Roeser's "Godzilla" who was battling a brain tumor.
 Roeser organized a benefit concert to help with the family's medical costs.
 Roeser, his wife Sandy, drummer John Miceli and bassist Danny Miranda played the concert under the name "Buck Dharma Band".
 Roeser taped the concert and released a video of it, which includes the story of Browning.
 Browning eventually succumbed to his illness.
 The Roesers still have a close relationship with the Browning family.

 Equipment

 Roeser uses the Gibson SG and numerous Steinberger models.

 One of his Steinberger guitars has a custom body made to look like Swiss cheese; Dharma calls this guitar his "Cheeseberger".

 His other equipment use includes: a Giuliano Balestra Vulcan, a Fender Stratocaster, a St. Blues and custom models built by Rick Kresiak, Harper Guitars and Warren Guitars.
 Many of his guitars were made by White Plains-based custom guitar maker Giuliano.

 In August 2015 Dharma became an endorser of Kiesel Guitars and played a headless Vader 6.

 Stage name

 Roeser got the stage name "Buck Dharma" in the late 1960s.
 Manager Sandy Pearlman came up with the idea of creating eccentric stage names for Blue Öyster Cult's members.
-Every member rejected their new stage name except for Roeser, who liked the name and the idea of having an alternate persona.
+Every member rejected their new stage name except for Roeser, who liked the name and the idea of having an alternative persona.